Follow Public Reason

 The Conference offers graduate students a unique opportunity to present and receive feedback on works in progress.
 Each session focuses exclusively on one paper.
 After receiving feedback from a Princeton graduate student discussant, each author engages in an extensive question and answer period with Princeton faculty, students, and guests.

-We are delighted to announce that Professor Hélène Landemore of Yale University will deliver the 2015 keynote address.
+We are delighted to announce that Professor Corey Robin of Brooklyn College/CUNY will deliver the 2017 keynote address.